rjlee/grove_orp_exporter/README.md

 Total Cost = £135.

-The lowest cost equivalent I could find was <a href="https://atlas-scientific.com/kits/wi-fi-pool-kit/">Atlas Scientific Pool Kit</a> at $280 USD.
+The lowest cost equivalent I could find was <a href="https://atlas-scientific.com/kits/wi-fi-pool-kit/">Atlas Scientific Pool Kit</a> at $280 USD, but that is IP64 rated.

 ## Software Installation